 There are tons of ways to do home composting, and over the years I’ve tried most of them.
-In this post I’ll share what has worked the best for us, and a system we’ve been using for over 5 years now.
+In this post I’ll share what has worked the best for us.
 Since we’ve started diverting all our food scraps to compost, we generally end up with less than one bag of garbage per week.
 Sometimes we even skip taking the bin to the curb.

-I’d recommend this one with the rodent screen from Exaco today.
+I’d recommend this one from Gardener’s Supply Company.

 2. Compost bucket: I found a nice Dansk style pot at a thrift store and because it’s cute and functional, I don’t mind it sitting on the countertop everyday.
 If you’re going to be making composting a part of your daily life, I say find something you think looks nice.
 If I was going to buy a new one, I’d go for this one.
 We’ve found a smaller size is better for us because it forces us to take out the compost before it gets smelly.
 Depending on how much we’re cooking, we empty ours once or twice a week.

 Outside: Install your compost bin where you know you’ll have easy and regular access.
 If you park it two acres away behind a muddy pond, you will not be inclined to do any of the tasks associated with composting.
 If it’s out of sight, it’ll be out of mind.
-We installed ours along our driveway, tucked in by some mature landscaping and an easy walk from the front door.
-It’s on the way to checking the mail, parking the car, etc, making it a snap to maintain.
+We installed ours right next to the garden, tucked in by some mature landscaping and an easy walk from the garden gate.

 Inside: We line the inside of our compost bucket with strips of the weekly local newspaper for a plastic-free liner.
 Then, when it’s time to empty the scraps, the liner goes with it providing some carbon for the mix.
 It’s easy to give it a rinse after each use but sometimes it’s not even necessary.